 Security deposits charged to families may be any amount the owner wishes to charge, subject to the terms of the lease, HCVP MTW Activities and Initiatives, and applicable state and local law.
 Security deposits may be no greater than the amount the owner charges non-assisted tenants in similar circumstances.
-HABC may provide security deposit assistance, however, HABC is not a party to security deposits, payments, or agreements.
+HABC may provide security deposit assistance payments (see LANDLORD LEASING INCENTIVES for policies related to security deposit assistance).
+Outside of security deposit assistance, HABC is not a party to security deposits, payments, or agreements.
 These arrangements are between the participant and the landlord only.
 Rental, or tenant rent share side agreements are a violation of HUD regulations.